dubzzz/fast-check/website/blog/2023-07-24-whats-new-in-fast-check-3-12-0/index.md

 }
 ```

-This optimization will speed-up the instanciation of any instance of `float` or `double` or any arbitrary derived from one of them.
+This optimization will speed-up the instantiation of any instance of `float` or `double` or any arbitrary derived from them.

 ### Higher throughput thanks to less allocations

-Our initial implementation of `ulid` suffered from some performance issues.
-With 3.12.0, we are twice as fast with 3,191 ops/sec compared to 1,619 ops/sec on the code:
+The initial implementation of `ulid` in fast-check encountered several performance issues.
+However, in version 3.12.0, significant improvements have been made, resulting in a twofold increase in performance.
+In version 3.11.0, the code below performed at 1,774 ops/sec (±0.06%), but after all the optimizations, it now runs at 3,447 ops/sec (±0.10%):

 ```ts
 fc.assert(fc.property(fc.ulid(), (_unused) => true));
 ```

-A significant part of the optimizations consisted into being more efficient in terms of memory footprint.
-Code like:
+The first set of optimizations primarily focused on reducing the number of allocations, aiming for a more memory-efficient solution.
+These optimizations were mainly addressed in [#4088](https://github.com/dubzzz/fast-check/pull/4088) and [#4091](https://github.com/dubzzz/fast-check/pull/4091).

+One of the optimizations involved transforming our internal `pad` function to avoid unnecessary array allocations during filling and joining.
+The original implementation looked like this:

 ```ts
 function pad(value: string, constLength: number) {